The Woman's Headcovering

 Woman's subordination to the man is the legislation of heaven.
 It is the position God has placed her in, and she should have a mind suited to her rank in God's economy.
 Such a mind will serve as a shield against vitiating God's appointments as relates to the husband and wife relationship.

 For a wife to be insubordinate to her husband is to manifest a desire, not merely to be equal with him, but superior to her husband.
 Such insidious conduct on the part of the wife will without variance effeminate her husband.
 Who and where is the woman that would want Ahab for a husband?
-God for bid!
+God forbid!
 No spiritually minded woman would want an Ahabish husband, for such a relationship demands role changes in the assignments God has given the husband and the wife.
-Such perversion of God's ordinances is akin to blasphemy.
+Such perversion of God’s ordinances is akin to blasphemy.

-insult, not only to the immediate headship, but also to God, the originator of the respective headships.
+“...
+The head of every man is Christ; and the head of the woman is the man, and the head of Christ is God” (verse 3).
+What Paul has in view in this text is not democratic equality, but graded authority.
+The chain of command is plainly delineated and any infraction thereof is an insult, not only to the immediate headship, but also to God, the originator of the respective headships.
 However, let the man remember he is to love his wife, even as Christ also loved the church, and gave Himself for it (Ephesians 5:25).
 Conjugal love has no room for abuse, but is the author of respect.

-Verse 4 "Every man praying or prophesying, having his head covered, dishonoureth his head."
-The word "covered" in this text is translated from the Greek word "katakalupto."
-In using this word, Paul, in contemporary vernacular says, "The man who prays while wearing a headcovering such as a cap or a hat dishonoureth his head."
-The word "katakalupto" means "something down on the head," and in Paul's time the customary head-dress for both Jews and Greeks was a shawl for men and a veil for women.
-Surely, none would contend that the word "covered" in this text is a reference to man's hair, for such an interpretation borders on the ludicrous, and closes the prayer access unto God to all men with unshaven heads.
+The word “covered” in this text is translated from the Greek word “katakalupto.”
+In using this word, Paul, in contemporary vernacular says, “The man who prays while wearing a headcovering such as a cap or a hat dishonoureth his head.”
+The word “katakalupto” means “something down on the head,” and in Paul’s time the customary head-dress for both Jews and Greeks was a shawl for men and a veil for women.
+Surely, none would contend that the word “covered” in this text is a reference to man’s hair, for such an interpretation borders on the ludicrous, and closes the prayer access unto God to all men with unshaven heads.

 It is an aberration of a serious nature for a man to pray while wearing a humanly fabricated headcovering, for in so doing he dishonoureth his Head and nullifies his prayer.
-For a man to appear in the official assembly in apparel unbecoming to the rank God has bestowed on him is to reproach the
+For a man to appear in the official assembly in apparel unbecoming to the rank God has bestowed on him is to reproach the authority of Christ, and manifests disrespect for the church.

-Verse 5.
-"But every woman that prayeth or prophesieth with her head uncovered dishonoreth her head: for that is even all one as if she were shaven."
 Verse four plainly states it is wrong for a man to pray with his head covered.
 Verse five reveals that the contrary is true as relates women.
 It is wrong for women to appear in the worship service without the symbol of submission on her head, which is katakalupto, or a covering that a person can pull down on her head.

 They who contend that the hair is what Paul was speaking of charge him with being ridiculous, for it has him saying, "Women ought to wear their hair to church, and men ought to leave their hair a home when they go to church."
 I will not charge the inspired apostle with such absurdity, for his argument had not to do with the hair of either sex, but with the divine ordinance which requires a headcovering to be worn by women in addition to their hair while they are in the worship service.

 God is a God of order, and His order of headship as stated in Verse 3 must be adhered to so as to avoid confusion, and usurpation of the authority omnisciently placed.
-For a man to question the authority and headship of Christ would make him disobedient to, and ill respondent to the most merciful authority ever established.
+For a man to question the authority and headship of Christ would make him disobedient to and ill respondent to the most merciful authority ever established.

 Likewise, the same charge can be levied against women who set aside the authority and headship of man.
 For to do so would in essence be a rejection of God, for it is God who made man the head of the woman.